xhavli/ISA24_NetStat/README.md

 - Lot of global variables used in this project
 - If only `-i` argument will be provided to see available devices, error message will be shown
 - If is set long refresh rate and program recognize `Ctrl+C` interrupt, it will wait for long time to quit
-- If will be pressed `Ctrl+C` more than one time when program is doing escape sequentions, segfault will appear.
+- If will be pressed `Ctrl+C` more than one time when program is doing escape sequencies, segfault will appear.
   This is typical when user provide long refresh time, want to quit program and think about more interrupts will quit program forcefully and faster.

 ## Bibliography